rcardona-os/ocp4-tasks/enabing-gpu-device/nvidia-gpu-operator.md

 ----
 #### 0 - Pre-checks

-- If the output from the preceding command is empty NOT empty {}, like in the example below, then teh setting is fine, otherwise the cluster is affected and it must configure the registry to use storage.
+- If the output from the preceding command is empty NOT empty {}, like in the example below, then the setting is fine, otherwise the cluster is affected and it must configure the registry to use storage.
 ```bash
 $ oc get configs.imageregistry.operator.openshift.io cluster -o jsonpath='{.spec.storage}{"\n"}'
 ```